Magnify the potential of everything you learn at Catalyst.

 Will Catalyst students be the only participants?

-No!
-Our course is usually delivered in partnership with Screenology, a film school in the UK, to students attending our respective institutions.
-In 2021 we had participants from the University of Surrey and in 2022 we are hoping to have team members from our partner university in the UK.
-From time to time we may also invite a small number of students or staff from other partner HE institutions.
+This varies each year.
+We normally deliver our course online in partnership with Screenology, a film school in the UK, to students attending our respective institutions, however this year we are delivering the course mainly onsite.
+In 2021, we had participants from the University of Surrey, and in 2024, we are hoping to have some students from the Royal Conservatoire in The Hague, Netherlands.
 We aim to create a rich and diverse audience for each course.

-Why is the course available for free at Catalyst?
+Why is the course available for less than cost-price at Catalyst?

 How many places are available on the course?

-In our online version of the course we aim to restrict participant places to 80.
-Where interest exceeds 80 we will attempt to put on a new course within 6 months.
+32. Where interest exceeds 32, we will attempt to put on a new course within six months.

 Is this course suitable for anyone at Catalyst?

-The course is available for any student but we give preference to alumni and to those students in their final year.
+The course is available for any student but we give preference to second-year, third-year, MA and alumni students.

-How can an online course change my life?
+How can a relatively short course change my life?

 Can I retake the course?

-The course is available for alumni of Catalyst/dBs Berlin whom have attended a course with us within the last 5 years.
+The course is available for alumni of Catalyst who have attended a course with us within the last five years.